mnelson4/yet-another-related-posts-plugin/readme.txt

 Stable tag: 3.5.6
 License: GPLv2 or later

 Display a list of related entries on your site and feeds based on a unique algorithm.
-Now with custom post type support!
+Now with thumbnail support built-in!

 == Description ==

 Yet Another Related Posts Plugin (YARPP) gives you a list of posts and/or pages related to the current entry, introducing the reader to other relevant content on your site.

-1. **Templating**: The [YARPP templating system](http://mitcho.com/blog/projects/yarpp-3-templates/) lets you control how your posts are displayed.
+1. **Thumbnails**: a beautiful new thumbnail display, for themes which use post thumbnails (featured images) **New in YARPP 4!**
 2. **Related posts, pages, and custom post types**: [Learn about CPT support](http://wordpress.org/extend/plugins/yet-another-related-posts-plugin/other_notes/).
+3. **Templating**: The [YARPP templating system](http://mitcho.com/blog/projects/yarpp-3-templates/) gives you advanced control of how your results are displayed.
-3. **An advanced and versatile algorithm**: Using a customizable algorithm considering post titles, content, tags, categories, and custom taxonomies, YARPP finds related content from across your site.
+4. **An advanced and versatile algorithm**: Using a customizable algorithm considering post titles, content, tags, categories, and custom taxonomies, YARPP finds related content from across your site.
 [Learn more](http://wordpress.tv/2011/01/29/michael-%E2%80%9Cmitcho%E2%80%9D-erlewine-the-yet-another-related-posts-plugin-algorithm-explained/).
-4. **Caching**: YARPP is performant, caching related posts data as your site is visited.
+5. **Caching**: YARPP is performant, caching related posts data as your site is visited.
-5. **Related posts in feeds**: Display related posts in RSS feeds with custom display options.
+6. **Related posts in feeds**: Display related posts in RSS feeds with custom display options.

-This plugin requires PHP 5, MySQL 4.1, and WordPress 3.1 or greater.
+This plugin requires PHP 5, MySQL 4.1, and WordPress 3.3 or greater.

 See [other plugins by mitcho](http://profiles.wordpress.org/users/mitchoyoshitaka/).